Coupled charm and charmonium transport in a strongly coupled quark-gluon plasma: Acknowledgments

 \section{Acknowledgments}

-We thank X.~Du for helpful discussions.
-This work is supported by the U.S. National Science Foundation under grant nos.\,PHY-2209335 and 2514775 and by the Department of Energy via the Topical Collaboration in Nuclear Theory on \textit{Heavy-Flavor Theory (HEFTY) for QCD Matter} under award no.\,DE-SC0023547.
+We thank X.~Du and J.~Stachel for helpful discussions and comments.
+This work is supported by the U.S. National Science Foundation under grant nos.\,PHY-2209335 and 2514775, and by the Department of Energy via the Topical Collaboration in Nuclear Theory on \textit{Heavy-Flavor Theory (HEFTY) for QCD Matter} under award no.\,DE-SC0023547.